hth313/OS4/doc/idioms.rst

 .. index:: error returns

 Often we want to tell whether a routine succeeded or if there was an error.
-When we are concerned about giving a specific error, we can exit to a suitable error exit in mainframe.
-Such exits may be ``ERRDE`` for showing ``DATA ERROR``, and there are some other routines for other standard error messages.
+When we want to report an error we can use one of the error exit routines provided by mainframe.
+Such exits are ``ERRDE`` for showing ``DATA ERROR``, and some other routines for other standard error messages.
+OS4 also provides some additional error handler routines with other messages.

 A routine typically becomes more flexible if it does not exit with an error message, but rather returns in a way to signal an error,